polarlabsdev/rag-n-roll-ai-video/README.md

 - Improves RAG retrieval by broadening the semantic search space

 2. **Context Assembly**
-   The full context provided to Coach includes:
+   The full context provided to Professor Prompt includes:

 - Video metadata (tags for topic identification)
 - External knowledge from RAG results